TiraLabra/2021_p4/_en/faq/index.md

 * `n = max(a, b);` is the same as `n = a > b ? a : b;`.
 So there is really no reason to use `Math`.
 * `n = abs(n);` is the same as `n = n > 0 ? n : -n;`.
 So there is really no reason to use `Math`.
 * `Math.Pi` is essentially a constant, so no real reason to separately import unless `Math` is already available.
 * **Logarithms** are practically impossible to implementa as efficiently as the java standard library.
-The optimum would be to implement your own version and test how much worse it is, and the use `Math` in the final product if  the difference in speed is significant.
-(Mention this in documentation.)
 * **Square roots** are ery similar to logarithms in this case.
 * **Sin**, **Cos**, **Tan**.
 Trigonometric functions work the same as logarithm and square roots.